Suzanna-Linn/slua/docs/beta.md

 The LL functions that return a boolean value now return type boolean instead of type number.
 - Functions like ll.GetPrimitiveParams() and ll.GetObjectDetails() that return boolean values inside lists still return them as type number.
   - LL functions are not ready to return type boolean in a list.

+LL functions with integer parameters that are a boolean value can receive boolean or number (this already worked in SLua Alpha).

 These are the functions that change:
 <br>